Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 A vintage Levi's trucker jacket sells on Depop in 3 days.
 The same jacket sits on Poshmark for 3 months.
 A NWT Lululemon set?
 Opposite story — gone on Poshmark in a week, invisible on Depop.
 Same seller, same photos, same effort.
 Completely different outcomes depending on where the listing lives.

-That's the whole point.
 These aren't interchangeable platforms where one is "better."
 They serve different buyers, reward different products, and work for different selling styles.
-Depop's audience is 90% under 26 and shops like they're scrolling Instagram.
-Poshmark's buyers skew 25-45 and search for specific brands with their wallets already out.
+The real question isn't "which one?"
+It's "which one for what?"

 The Buyers Are Fundamentally Different